AngeloGalav/image-processing-and-computer-vision/2023-04-17 - Instance Detection - ZCC, Shape Matching, Hugh Transform.md

 _Intersections_ of parameter space curves indicate the presence of _image points_ related to an _instance_ of the desired shape:
 - the more the _intersecting curves_ the more are such image points and thus the higher is the evidence of the _presence of that instance_ in the image.

-_Detecting objects_ through the HT consists in _finding parameter space_ points through which many curves do intersect (a local rather than global detection problem).
+==_Detecting objects_ through the HT consists in _finding parameter space_ points through which many curves do intersect== (a local rather than global detection problem).

-To make it work in practice, the parameter space needs to be _quantized_ and allocated as a , which is often refereed to as __Accumulator Array (AA)__
+To make it work in practice, the parameter space needs to be _quantized_ and allocated as a memory array, which is often refereed to as __Accumulator Array (AA)__
 - Curves are “drawn” into the AA by a so called ___voting process___:
 	1. the _transform equation_ is repeatedly computed to increment the bins _satisfying the equation_.
 	2. a _high number of intersecting curves_ at a point of the parameter space will provide a _high number of votes_ into a bin of the AA.
-	3. Finding parameter space points through which many curves do intersect is thus implemented in practice by finding peaks of the AA, i.e. local maxima showing a high number of votes.
+	3. Finding parameter space points through which many curves do intersect is thus implemented in practice by finding _peaks_ of the AA, i.e. local maxima showing a high number of votes.

 ![[AA.png]]
 To detect the line _more accurately_, the AA should be _quantized more finely_.